Paspasuy/xylon/README.md

 # xylon
-Beautiful music player inspired by osu!
+ Beautifu (not yet) music player inspired by osu!